Editorial Policies

 Open Access Policy

-All articles published in Buletin Pengabdian are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-This license permits unrestricted use, distribution, and reproduction in any medium, including for commercial purposes, as long as the original work is properly cited.
+All published articles are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided that the original work is properly cited.

 Archiving